 Consider the situation of a researcher who has completed a pilot RCT with CAR.
 Motivated by Theorem \ref{thm:coarser_moreVar}, the researcher interested in gaining efficiency in the estimation of the LATE would want to run a hypothetical RCT with a finer strata partition than that of the pilot RCT.
-In this case, the researcher would naturally be interested in estimating the asymptotic variance of the LATE estimator in this hypothetical RCT based only on the pilot RCT data, that is, before implementing the hypothetical RCT.
+In this case, the researcher would naturally be interested in predicting the asymptotic variance of the LATE estimator in this hypothetical RCT based on the pilot RCT data (that is, before implementing the hypothetical RCT).
 This is precisely the problem addressed in Theorem \ref{thm:finer_strata}.
-This result provides a consistent estimator of the asymptotic variance of the LATE estimator in the hypothetical RCT with a finer strata than the pilot RCT, based on the pilot RCT data.
-The result follows from showing that the data from the pilot RCT can be reinterpreted as if it belonged to the hypothetical RCT.
+This result provides a consistent estimator of the asymptotic variance of the LATE estimator in the hypothetical RCT with finer strata than the pilot RCT, based exclusively on the data from the pilot RCT.

-\begin{theorem} Let $\{ ( Y_{i},Z_{i},S_{i}^{P},A_{i}) \} _{i=1}^{n_{P}}$ denote data from a pilot RCT that satisfies Assumptions \ref{ass:1}, \ref{ass:2}, and \ref{ass:3}(c), and uses a strata function given by $S^{P}:\mathcal{Z}\to \mathcal{S}^{P}$.
+\begin{theorem} Let $(( Y_{i},Z_{i},S^P_i,A_{i})) _{i=1}^{n_{P}}$ denote data from a pilot RCT that satisfies Assumptions \ref{ass:1}, \ref{ass:2}, and \ref{ass:3}(c), and uses a strata function given by $S^{P}:\mathcal{Z}\to \mathcal{S}^{P}$.
 Consider a hypothetical RCT on the same population that satisfies Assumptions \ref{ass:1} and \ref{ass:3}, that uses the same $\pi _{A}$ as the pilot RCT, $\tau ( s) =0$ for all $s\in \mathcal{S}$, and a strata function $S:\mathcal{Z} \to \mathcal{S}$ that is finer than that of the pilot RCT i.e.,

-We also assume that $n_{A}^{P}(s)/n^{P}(s)\overset{p}{\to }\pi _{A}$ for all $s\in \mathcal{S}$, where $n_{A}^{P}( s) \equiv \frac{ 1}{n_{P}}\sum_{i=1}^{n_{P}}1[ A_{i}=1,S( Z_{i}) =s] $ and $n^{P}( s) \equiv \frac{1}{n_{P}}\sum_{i=1}^{n_{P}}1[ S( Z_{i}) =s] $.
+We also assume that $n_{A}^{P}(s)/n^{P}(s)\overset{p}{\to }\pi _{A}$ for all $s\in \mathcal{S}$, where $n_{A}^{P}( s) \equiv \sum_{i=1}^{n_{P}}1[ A_{i}=1,S( Z_{i}) =s] $ and $n^{P}( s) \equiv \sum_{i=1}^{n_{P}}1[ S( Z_{i}) =s] $.

 Let $\hat{\beta}$ denote the SAT, SFE, or 2S IV LATE estimator from this hypothetical RCT with sample size $n$.
 Then, as $n\to \infty $,